idsc-frazzoli/retina/README.md

 * loss-less compression of DVS events by the factor of 2
 * compression of raw APS data by factor 8 (where the ADC values are reduced from 10 bit to 8 bit)

+### Device Settings

+During image capture with the Davis240C the stream of events is discontinued.
+No events are being transmitted during signal and reset image acquisition.
+The image capture duration per frame is influenced by two parameters in the section `APS Config`:

+    APS.Exposure
+    APS.RowSettle

+We recommend to set `APS.RowSettle=0`.

 ## streaming DAT files

 ![hdr](https://user-images.githubusercontent.com/4012178/27771907-a3bbcef4-5f58-11e7-8b0e-3dfb0cb0ecaf.gif)